-Did you know that 76% of consumers have purchased a product they’ve seen in a social media post?
-Did you know that nearly half of consumers (44%) have purchased items they’ve seen on a brand’s social media post?
+Research shows 76% of consumers have purchased a product they’ve seen in a social media post, and nearly half of consumers (44%) have purchased items they’ve seen on a brand’s social media post.

-Those statistics come from a Curalate consumer survey, and they show just how important social media marketing is to businesses – including those operating in and with the cannabis industry.
+Those statistics come from a Curalate consumer survey, and they give you an indication of just how important social media marketing is to businesses – including those operating in and with the cannabis industry.

 Cannabis and cannabis-related businesses that publish content on these social media platforms might have their Pages and Profiles shut down without notice, and businesses that try to place ads on these platforms could have their ad accounts and Pages/Profiles shut down.